CogSP/DCOL-trajectory-optimization/README.md

 ## Introduction

-This project develops a differentiable collision detection system in Python, baseed on [this Julia library](https://github.com/kevin-tracy/DifferentiableCollisions.jl/tree/master?tab=readme-ov-file)
+This project is based on [this Julia library](https://github.com/kevin-tracy/DifferentiableCollisions.jl/tree/master?tab=readme-ov-file)

 ## Installation